Rose Kingdom: Stud record

 Rose Kingdom was retired from racing to become a breeding stallion.
 For the 2015 season he was based at the Breeders Stallion Station.
 In 2018, Rose Kingdom suffered a head injury that left him unable to stand stud, resulting in him being retired and pensioned at the Versailles Farm.

 On September 15, 2019, the manes of Rose Kingdom and Taiki Shuttle, a fellow JRA Champion pensioned at Versailles Farm at the time, were mysteriously cut by an unknown person.
 It appeared that a sharp tool had been used to cut the hair, but the horses were otherwise unharmed.
 The farm filed a report with the Hokkaido Police and ceased visitation to the farm for security and investigative purposes.
 The suspect, 55 year old Kazuyo Tanaka from Kawaguchi, Saitama, was arrested the following year.

+In popular culture

+An anthropomorphized version of Rose Kingdom appears in Umamusume: Pretty Derby, voiced by Yurina Kikuchi.
+A scion of the wealthy Rose racing family, Rose Kingdom carries her family name and reputation with a dignified and noble bearing.
+She admires Tanino Gimlet and is fascinated by her mannerisms to the point of keeping a notebook of the language Gimlet uses in an attempt to better understand her.
+In turn, Gimlet teaches Rose about destroying fences, reflecting Rose's real-world counterpart imitating his stablemate's fence-kicking habits.
+Her character and costume design is a collective reference to the shoujo historical manga The Rose of Versailles by Riyoko Ikeda, as drawn from both Rose Kingdom's name and the fact that the real-life horse was one of the first resident retirees of the Versailles Resort Farm in Hokkaido, Japan.